Uniswap/docs/docs/sdk/v4/guides/advanced/pool-data.md

 ## Referencing the StateView contract and fetching metadata

-Now that we have the `PoolId` of a **USDC - ETH** Pool, we need to call [StateView](/contracts/v4/guides/state-view) contract to get the pool state.
+Now that we have the `PoolId` of a **ETH - USDC** Pool, we need to call [StateView](/contracts/v4/guides/state-view) contract to get the pool state.
 In v4 you need to use `StateLibrary` to read pool state, but offchain systems—such as frontends or analytics services—require a deployed contract with view functions.
 This is where `StateView` comes in.
 To construct the Contract we need to provide the address of the contract, its ABI and a provider connected to an RPC endpoint.

 ```typescript